Azure/alz-terraform-accelerator/docs/wiki/[User-Guide]-Quick-Start-Phase-1.md

 ## 1.2 Azure Subscriptions

 We recommend setting up 4 subscriptions for Azure landing zones.
 These are bootstrap, management, identity and networking.

+- Bootstrap: This is used to deploy the storage account and identities for your continuous delivery pipeline.
+- Management: This is used to deploy the management resources, such as log analytics and automation accounts.
+- Identity: This is used to deploy the identity resources, such as Azure AD and Azure AD Domain Services.
+- Networking: This is used to deploy the networking resources, such as virtual networks and firewalls.

 You can read more about the management, identity and networking subscriptions in the [Landing Zone docs](https://learn.microsoft.com/en-us/azure/cloud-adoption-framework/ready/landing-zone/deploy-landing-zones-with-terraform).
-The bootstrap subscription is used to deploy the storage account and identities for your continuous delivery pipeline.

 To create the subscriptions you will need access to a billing agreement.
 The following links detail the permissions required for each type of agreement:

 - [Enterprise Agreement (EA)](https://learn.microsoft.com/en-us/azure/cost-management-billing/manage/create-enterprise-subscription)
 - [Microsoft Customer Agreement (MCA)](https://learn.microsoft.com/en-us/azure/cost-management-billing/manage/create-subscription)

-Once you have the access required, create three subscriptions following your desired naming convention with the following purposes:
+Once you have the access required, create the four subscriptions following your desired naming convention.

-- bootstrap
-- management
-- identity
-- networking

-Take note of the subscription id of each subscription as we'll need them later.
+Take note of the subscription id of each subscription as we will need them later.

 ## 1.3 Azure Authentication and Permissions